 In achieving TH‘s vision, WE pledge:-

-- To strengthen the ummah’s economy
+- To strengthen the economy of the ummah

 - To remain active in seeking strategic investments locally and globally to ensure sustainable growth

-- To manage and enrich depositors’ funds
+- To consolidate and enrich depositors’ funds

 - To continuously provide excellent services